- About Us

-I have been teaching the Reception children, the very youngest children in the school, at Lockers Park Pre-Prep since 2015.
-This was the year the Pre-Prep was established so I have been lucky to watch it grow into a thriving, happy little corner of Lockers Park.
-I completed my initial teacher training in Manchester, then after teaching for a few years, I completed an MA in Education at Warwick, focussing on Early Years.
+I have been teaching our youngest children in Little Lockers since 2015.
+This was the year that the Pre-Prep was established so I have been lucky to watch it grow into a thriving, happy little corner of Lockers Park.
+I completed my initial teacher training in Manchester, then after teaching for a few years, I completed an MA in Education at Warwick, focusing on Early Years.

-“Mrs Miller is funny and lovely”, David, Reception.
+“Mrs Miller is funny and lovely”, David, Year 2.

-I joined Lockers Park in 2017 after a successful stint as a professional golfer on the Ladies European Tour, where I competed in the US Open as well as other major events.
-I attended St Albans School for Girls and went on to complete a BA Hons degree in Applied Gold Management Studies at the University of Birmingham and a PGCE at the University of Hertfordshire.
+I joined Lockers Park in 2017 after a successful stint as a professional golfer on the Ladies European Tour, where I competed in the British and US Opens, among other professional events around the globe.
+I attended St Albans School for Girls and went on to complete a BA Hons degree in Applied Golf Management Studies at the University of Birmingham and a PGCE at the University of Hertfordshire.